sawyerf/youtube-sm/README.md

 ```
 -h                     Print the help text and exit
--n     [file]          Use an other xml file for your subscriptions
 -m     [mode]          Choose the type of the output (html, raw, list, view)
 -t     [nb of days]    Choose how far in the past do you want the program to look for videos
 -d                     Show the dead channels + those who posted no videos